-Each Monday, we will see if each child is a green reader (by having read for at least five days in the previous week.)
+Each Monday, we will see if each child is a green reader (by having read on at least four days in the previous week.)
 At the end of each half term, there will be a reward for children who have managed to be a green reader every week.

 We are lucky to have an extensive library in school, including a story sack library for our younger children.
 The children are encouraged to regularly visit and borrow books from our library.
 We have librarians in Year Five and Six who are on hand to provide recommendations and also organise our ever-growing shelves!

 We follow the English National Curriculum 'Programmes of Study' and have produced a document which outlines the progression of skills in each year group.
 Children are then able to apply these skills into their writing in English and other areas of the curriculum.

 St John the Evangelist Knowledge and Skills Progression Grammar, Punctuation and Spelling